 Richard L. Lindstrom, M.D. has served as a member of our board of directors since 2012.
 Dr. Lindstrom is the founder and director and has been an attending surgeon at Minnesota Eye Consultants P.A., a provider of eye care services, since 1989.
 He has served as a member of the boards of directors of LENSAR Corporation, a medical device company, since February 2018; Harrow Health (formerly known as Imprimis Pharmaceuticals, Inc.), a pharmaceutical company, since January 2015; and TearLab Corporation, a diagnostics company, since 2010 and served as a member of the board of directors of Onpoint Medical Diagnostics, Inc. from 2010 to 2013.
 Dr. Lindstrom served as associate director of the Minnesota Lions Eye Bank from 1987 to 2017 and as a trustee of the University of Minnesota Foundation for four terms.
 He is a medical advisor for several medical device and pharmaceutical manufacturers and serves on the boards of several privately-held life sciences companies.
-Dr. Lindstrom previously served as president of the International Society of Cataract and Refractive Surgery.
+Dr. Lindstrom previously served as president of the International Society of Refractive Surgery, the International Intraocular Implant Society, the International Refractive Surgery Club and the American Society of Cataract and Refractive Surgery.
 From 1980 to 1989, he served as a professor of ophthalmology at the University of Minnesota, where he is currently adjunct clinical professor emeritus.
 Dr. Lindstrom holds a B.A. in Pre-Medical Studies, a B.S. in Medicine and an M.D. from the University of Minnesota.
 We believe that Dr. Lindstrom is qualified to serve on our board of directors because of his service on the boards of directors of other life sciences companies and his background in ophthalmology, which gives him a perspective that is helpful to the board for understanding our product market.